 - Think twice before planting cool-season annuals this month.
 It will be heating up soon and their time in the ground will be short.
 Better to plant warm-season flowers when they are available.

 - Check irrigation system and timer.
-Run system, and inspect all drips and sprinklers for leaks and proper watering.
+Run system and inspect all drips and sprinklers for leaks and proper watering.
+I use this watering system from Garden in Minutes.
+(Use code Angela10 to save $10 off $100.)

 - As temperatures heat up, annual plants will need more frequent watering.
 Water to a depth of about 6 inches, and allow top of soil to dry out before watering again.